swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle/README.md

 ## Troubleshooting

+when deploying with SAM and the `template.yaml` file included in this example, there shouldn't be any error.
+However, when you try to create such infarstructure on your own or using different infrastructure as code (IaC) tools, it's likely to iterate before getting everything configured.
+We compiled a couple of the most common configuration errors and their solution:

 ### Lambda can't connect to database

 1. Check security groups allow traffic on port 5432 between Lambda and RDS security groups
 2. Verify the Lambda function is deployed in subnets with proper routing to private subnets
 3. Check VPC configuration and routing tables
-4. Verify database credentials are correctly retrieved from Secrets Manager
+4. Verify database credentials are correctly retrieved from Secrets Manager and that the Lambda execution policies have permissions to read the secret.
 5. Ensure the RDS instance is running and healthy

 ### Database connection timeout

-The PostgreSQL client may hang if the database is unreachable.
+The PostgreSQL client may freeze if the database is unreachable.
 This example implements a 3-second timeout mechanism to prevent this issue.
 If the connection or query takes longer than 3 seconds, the function will timeout and return an empty array.
 Ensure:
 1. Database is running and accessible
 2. Security groups are properly configured
 3. Network connectivity is available